-OLR Bill Analysis HB 7067 Emergency Certification
+PA 25-2-HB 7067 Emergency Certification

-AN ACT CONCERNING AN EMERGENCY CERTIFICATE OF NEED APPLICATION PROCESS FOR TRANSFERS OF OWNERSHIP OF HOSPITALS THAT HAVE FILED FOR BANKRUPTCY PROTECTION, THE ASSESSMENT OF MOTOR VEHICLES FOR PROPERTY TAXATION, A PROPERTY TAX EXEMPTION FOR VETERANS WHO ARE PERMANENTLY AND TOTALLY DISABLED AND FUNDING OF THE SPECIAL EDUCATION EXCESS COST GRANT.
+AN ACT CONCERNING AN EMERGENCY CERTIFICATE OF NEED APPLICATION PROCESS FOR TRANSFERS OF OWNERSHIP OF HOSPITALS THAT HAVE FILED FOR BANKRUPTCY PROTECTION, THE ASSESSMENT OF MOTOR VEHICLES FOR PROPERTY TAXATION, A PROPERTY TAX EXEMPTION FOR VETERANS WHO ARE PERMANENTLY AND TOTALLY DISABLED AND FUNDING OF THE SPECIAL EDUCATION EXCESS COST GRANT

-SUMMARY

-This bill implements several provisions related to (1) establishing a new emergency certificate of need (CON) process, (2) creating an option for municipalities to adopt a modified depreciation schedule for vehicles, and (3) adjusting the property tax exemption for permanently and totally disabled veterans.
+SUMMARY: This act (1) establishes a new emergency certificate of need (CON) process, (2) creates an option for municipalities to adopt a modified depreciation schedule for vehicles, and (3) adjusts the property tax exemption for permanently and totally disabled veterans.

-Specifically, the bill establishes a separate emergency CON process for bankruptcy-related hospital ownership transfers and sets application, public hearing, and other related requirements (§ 1).
+Specifically, the act establishes a separate emergency CON process for bankruptcy-related hospital ownership transfers and sets application, public hearing, and other related requirements (§ 1).

-Beginning with the 2024 assessment year (i.e., for tax bills sent out beginning July 1, 2025), the bill also allows municipalities to adopt a modified depreciation schedule for vehicles, generally increasing their values for property tax purposes, and establishes requirements for them to do so (§ 2).
+Beginning with the 2024 assessment year (i.e. for tax bills sent out beginning July 1, 2025), the act also allows municipalities to adopt a modified depreciation schedule for vehicles, generally increasing their values for property tax purposes, and establishes requirements for them to do so (§ 2).

-The bill also modifies the property tax exemption for veterans with a permanent and total disability to specify that the exemption applies to veterans if they have been determined by the U.S. Department of Veterans Affairs (U.S. DVA) to be permanently and totally disabled based on a service-connected disability rating of 100% (§ 4).
+The act also modifies the property tax exemption for veterans with a permanent and total disability to specify that the exemption applies to veterans if they have been determined by the U.S. Department of Veterans Affairs (U.S. DVA) to be permanently and totally disabled based on a service-connected disability rating of 100% (§ 4).
 Additionally, it makes a conforming change to another property tax exemption for disabled veterans (§ 5).

-Related to these changes concerning property taxes, the bill also generally (1) allows municipalities, by April 15, 2025, to amend their 2024 grand lists; (2) allows aggrieved taxpayers a 30-day period to file assessment appeals; and (3) requires municipal boards of assessment appeals to hear appeals over a specified 16-day period.
+Related to these changes concerning property taxes, the act also generally (1) allows municipalities, by April 15, 2025, to amend their 2024 grand lists; (2) gives aggrieved taxpayers a 30-day period to file assessment appeals; and (3) requires municipal boards of assessment appeals to hear appeals over a specified 16-day period.
 It also allows municipalities that have adopted budgets or levied taxes for FY 26 to amend them by June 15, 2025 (§§ 3 & 6).

-Lastly, the bill also makes a change to the FY 25 appropriations for the excess cost grant (§ 7, see fiscal note).
+Lastly, the act also made a change to the FY 25 appropriations for the excess cost grant (§ 7, which was vetoed by the governor, but similar to a provision adopted in SA 25-1).

-EFFECTIVE DATE: Upon passage, except that provisions modifying property tax exemptions are effective from passage and applicable to assessment years starting on or after October 1, 2024.
+EFFECTIVE DATE: Upon passage, with the provisions modifying property tax exemptions applicable to assessment years starting on or after October 1, 2024.

-§ 1 - EMERGENCY CERTIFICATE OF NEED FOR BANKRUPTCY-RELATED HOSPITAL OWNERSHIP TRANSFERS

-By law, the Office of Health Strategy's (OHS) Health Systems Planning Unit (HSPU) administers the state's CON program for health care entities.
+§ 1 - EMERGENCY CERTIFICATE OF NEED FOR BANKRUPTCY-RELATED HOSPITAL OWNERSHIP TRANSFERS By law, the Office of Health Strategy's (OHS) Health Systems Planning Unit (HSPU) administers the state's CON program for health care entities.
 Under this program, health care entities must generally receive CON approval when establishing new facilities or services, changing ownership, acquiring certain equipment, or terminating certain services.

-The bill establishes a separate emergency CON process for the ownership transfer of hospitals (1) that applied to a court for bankruptcy protection and (2) whose potential buyer has been or must be approved by the bankruptcy court.
-Regardless of the state's existing CON law, transacting parties involved in such a hospital's ownership transfer may apply, at the OHS commissioner's discretion, to OHS for an emergency CON through this new process the bill establishes.
+The act establishes a separate emergency CON process for the ownership transfer of hospitals (1) that applied to a court for bankruptcy protection and (2) whose potential buyer has been or must be approved by the bankruptcy court.
+Regardless of the state's existing CON law, transacting parties involved in such a hospital's ownership transfer may apply, at the OHS commissioner's discretion, to OHS for an emergency CON through the new process the act establishes.

-Under the bill, an emergency CON issued by HSPU and any conditions imposed on it, apply to (1) the applicant, (2) the hospital subject to the ownership transfer, and (3) any subsidiary or group practice that would otherwise require a CON under existing law that is also subject to the ownership transfer as part of the bankruptcy proceeding.
+Under the act, an emergency CON issued by HSPU and any conditions imposed on it apply to (1) the applicant, (2) the hospital subject to the ownership transfer, and (3) any subsidiary or group practice that would otherwise require a CON under existing law that is also subject to the ownership transfer as part of the bankruptcy proceeding.

-The bill provides that the new emergency CON process does not affect any existing CON issued under existing law.
+The act specifies that the new emergency CON process does not affect any existing CON issued under existing law.